 Urban Strategies Commission led by the City of Liege

 Since 2009 the Urban Strategies Commission specifically focused on the social aspects of light: for example the relationships individuals establish with their environment, identifying what role lighting can play, and what impact it can have on the urban environment in constant evolution.
 The Commission, in partnership with the University of Liege (LEMA), worked on a publication aiming at defining this new concept and illustrating it through exemplary and innovative experiences.
-This publication, entitled « The Social Dimensions of Light » was presented during the City under Microscope in Liege (Sept.
-2011).
+This publication, entitled « The Social Dimensions of Light » was presented during the City under Microscope in Liege in September 2011.